 - Fashion, jewelry, or home decor stores with browsing-heavy shoppers

-- Merchants wanting to capture intent before customers leave
+- Merchants want to capture intent before customers leave

 What we like